Response to a “Relationship Coach’s Advice”

 This is because most lovers are empty vessels with no real love to extend to one another.
 They are like two beggars treating one another like emperors only to find out in time that they are both emotionally bankrupt without the other.
 Their relationship was predicated entirely in posturing – the constant emotional validation of one another through romantic gestures designed to make deposits into the bank account of their tragically flawed ego.
-They remain oblivious to the fact that they’ve merely been exploiting one another as a compensation for the lack of love they feel for themselves.
+They remain oblivious to the fact that they’ve merely been exploiting one another to compensate for the lack of love they feel for themselves.
 This sound harsh, doesn’t it?
 It isn’t meant to . . . it’s meant to awaken you.
 Each person we meet only mirrors back to us the beliefs we hold about ourselves.